Finding a Top Financial Advisor Firm in Hawaii

 Kahala Financial Advisors, LLC is one of the older firms on our list, having been in business since 1986.
 The fee-only firm works almost exclusively with individuals, as well as one charitable organization.

 The firm imposes a $500,000 account minimum, second-highest on this list behind Robert Priske, LLC.
 The firm’s advisors include multiple with the certified financial planner (CFP) certification.

 Kahala Financial Advisors Background

 Kahala Financial Advisors was founded in 1986 by Greg Miyashiro.
 Miyashiro continues to serve as an owner and advisor of the firm along with his son, Ryan Miyashiro.
-Greg Miyashiro has been working in the financial services industry for more than 40 years, and Ryan Miyashiro has been doing so for 15 years.
+Greg Miyashiro has been working in the financial services industry for more than 40 years, and Ryan Miyashiro has been doing so for over 15 years.

 The firm offers investment advisory services, including investment analyses, asset allocation, quarterly performance reports, ongoing monitoring and rebalancing services.
 The firm also offers financial planning services, covering credit, budgets, retirement and college-funding analyses, insurance, wills and trusts, income tax-reduction strategies and investments.

 Typically, the firm will invest client assets in a range of equities, corporate and municipal bonds, mutual funds, certificates of deposit (CDs), variable life insurance and annuities and real estate investment trusts (REITs).

 Kahala Financial Advisors applies a long-term, “buy and hold” approach to its portfolios rather than making any attempts to time the market.
 The firm will use a range of asset allocation models to balance risk and create diversified portfolios, taking into account each client’s risk tolerance and time horizon when choosing the specific model.
 Clients can alter their asset allocation at any time depending on their individual circumstances.